makersacademy/rps-challenge/README.md

 # <a name="technologies">Technologies</a>

 Development was entirely test driven using Ruby 2.4.1 and RSpec testing framework.
 Rubocop was used to ensure standardised code formatting.
 To facilitate the sending of texts following the completion of an order the Twilio API and ruby gems were used.
+The Sinatra web framework along with ERB was used to develop the web application.
+Capybara and Selenium-WebDriver were used to automate browser feature tests.